PSLmodels/OG-Core/docs/book/content/calibration/tax_functions.md

 (SecTaxCalcMicro)=
 ## Microeconomic Data

-  For `OG-USA`, we use an open source microsimulation model called `Tax-Calculator` that uses microeconomic data on U.S. households from the Internal Revenue Service (IRS) Statistics of Income (SOI) Public Use File (PUF).[^taxcalc_note]  For users that have not paid for access to the Public Use File (PUF), `Tax-Calculator` has an option to use a CPS matched dataset that is publicly available free of charge that has the same general properties as the PUF.
+  For `OG-Core`, we use an open source microsimulation model called `Tax-Calculator` that uses microeconomic data on U.S. households from the Internal Revenue Service (IRS) Statistics of Income (SOI) Public Use File (PUF).[^taxcalc_note]  For users that have not paid for access to the Public Use File (PUF), `Tax-Calculator` has an option to use a CPS matched dataset that is publicly available free of charge that has the same general properties as the PUF.

   `Tax-Calculator` starts with the underlying population microeconomic data, in which each observation is a filer with a population weight that renders the sample representative.
-It then processes the relevant income and demographic characteristics in order to calculate the tax liability of each individual, according to all the rich tax law of the United States tax code. `Tax-Calculator` can then calculate effective tax rates for all of these individuals, thereby creating a sample of how ETR's are related to other variables in our `OG-USA` model, such as total income $x + y$, labor income $x$, and capital income $y$. `Tax-Calculator` can also generate marginal tax rates by adding a dollar to each filer's income of a particular type and calculate how the filer's tax liability changes.
+It then processes the relevant income and demographic characteristics in order to calculate the tax liability of each individual, according to all the rich tax law of the United States tax code. `Tax-Calculator` can then calculate effective tax rates for all of these individuals, thereby creating a sample of how ETR's are related to other variables in our `OG-Core` model, such as total income $x + y$, labor income $x$, and capital income $y$. `Tax-Calculator` can also generate marginal tax rates by adding a dollar to each filer's income of a particular type and calculate how the filer's tax liability changes.
 This is a finite difference calculation of a derivative.

   Figure {numref}`FigTaxCalcETRtotinc` shows a scatter plot of $ETR$'s for 43-year-olds in 2017 and unadjusted gross income $x + y$.
 It is clear that $ETR$ is positively related to income.
 It is also clear that a significant number of filers have a negative $ETR$.
-We will discuss in Section {ref}`SecTaxCalcFuncs` the functional form `OG-USA` uses to best capture the main characteristics of these ETR data.
+We will discuss in Section {ref}`SecTaxCalcFuncs` the functional form `OG-Core` uses to best capture the main characteristics of these ETR data.

   ```{figure} ../theory/images/Compare_ETR_functions.png
   ---